Every time I told someone where I was headed, I got the same puzzled look.

 "Say what?" came the inevitable reply.

 It's an understandable reaction.
-Despite being one of the Czech Republic's most spectacular natural areas, Bohemian Switzerland remains largely unknown to many North American travelers.
-That's a shame because this landscape of soaring sandstone cliffs, deep gorges and emerald forests is a dream destination for active travelers who enjoy walking, photography, good food and a slower pace of exploration.
+Despite being one of Czechia's most spectacular natural areas, Bohemian Switzerland remains largely unknown to many North American travellers.
+That's a shame because it's an ideal destination for travellers who enjoy walking, photography, good food and a slower pace of exploration.

-Bohemian Switzerland National Park — also known as Czech Switzerland — sits in the northwest corner of the Czech Republic, just a 90-minute drive from Prague.
+Bohemian Switzerland National Park — also known as Czech Switzerland — sits in the northwest corner of Czechia, just a 90-minute drive from Prague.
 Protected since 1972, it’s part of the Elbe Sandstone Mountains and connects to Germany’s Saxon Switzerland National Park just across the border.

-Once there, it felt like stepping into another world — a landscape of towering sandstone cliffs, sleepy villages, and thick green forests that seem to breathe tranquility.
-It’s the kind of place where you can exhale deeply, move at your own pace, and feel nature working its quiet magic.
+Once there, it felt like stepping into another world — a place where you can exhale deeply, move at your own pace and feel nature working its magic.

 A Landscape Born of Water and Time